Back to Index

 MGMKT-310: Basic Quantitative Business Methods (3 hours)

 An overview of quantitative methods for managers, using data to solve managerial problems, representing data through graphing, understanding index numbers to signify rates of change, basic financial principles (including time value of money, annuities, etc.), an introduction to linear programming, rates of change and basic differentiation, and a review of basic probability/statistical theory.
-Prerequisite: A grade of "C" or better in MATH 110 College Algebra with Review or MATH 113 College Algebra or MATH 126 Pre-Calculus or MATH 150 Calculus I or MATH 153 Introduction to Analytic Processes and 55 hours completed.
+Prerequisite: A grade of "C" or better in MATH 110 College Algebra with Review or MATH 113 College Algebra and junior standing.

 MGMKT-320: Business Statistics (3 hours)